 Adopt A Highway

-The Department of Transportation arranges highway cleanup using the Adopt A Highway program.
-Various area secular groups have participated over the years including The Humanist Community of Central Ohio and Central Ohio United Non-Theists.
-Most recently, Mid Ohio Atheists has been holding cleanup events to maintain a section of highway which sports a sign indicating their sponsorship and their Gold Star status.
+The Ohio Department of Transportation arranges highway cleanup using the Adopt A Highway program.
+Various area secular groups have participated over the years including The Humanist Community of Central Ohio (HCCO) and Central Ohio United Non-Theists (COUNT).
+Mid Ohio Atheists has been holding cleanup events to maintain a section of highway which sports a sign indicating their sponsorship and their Gold Star status.
+In 2019, HCCO and COUNT shifted their highway cleanups to a new site – the route 270 and Cleveland Ave interchange.
+Two 2019 cleanup events were held involving 12 volunteers who spent 37.5 hours filling about 20 bags in total.

 Community Shelter Board/Van Buren Dr Homeless Shelter

-The Van Buren Drive homeless shelter in Columbus is run by the Community Shelter Board, the YMCA and other agencies and supports over 300 of Central Ohio’s homeless men, women, and children.
+The Van Buren Drive homeless shelter in Columbus is run by the Community Shelter Board, the YMCA and other agencies and supports hundreds of Central Ohio’s homeless men, women, and children.
 Central Ohio United Non-Theists (COUNT) is serving meals there monthly and invites any interested Columbus CoR member groups to participate.
-The Humanist Community of Central Ohio has jointly participated in all 2016 and 2017 events and Omnipresent Atheists welcomes shelter workers at their meetings after each Tuesday night volunteer event.
-66 participants from Columbus CoR groups have worked a total of 561 hours at 27 events held January, 2015 through February, 2017.
-15 have worked there at least five times and have been designated as “Handful” volunteers.
+The Humanist Community of Central Ohio has jointly participated in all 2016, 2017, 2018 and 2019 events.
+Omnipresent Atheists welcomes shelter workers at their meetings after each Tuesday night volunteer event.
+The Secular Student Alliance at The Ohio State University participated in the April 2017 event.
+COUNT additionally worked with the Interfaith Association of Central Ohio on 4 Sundays in the Fall of 2018.
+108 Columbus CoR volunteers worked 1183 hours in 68 events with the CSB through mid-August 2020.
+18 have worked there at least five times and have been designated as “Handful” volunteers.

 Harmony House provides shelter to homeless families in the Mansfield area.
 Mid Ohio Atheists collects donations routinely at their meetings and makes a special push at their annual picnic.